DaveMielke/NBP/b2g/ui/doc/navigation.rst

 to change the end of the selection.
 In fact, the end of the selection can be set before the start of the selection has been set, i.e. steps 3 and 4 may be performed before steps 1 and 2 have been performed.

-A quick way to select all of the characters is to press Space+Dot8+a (dot 1).

-The current text selection is highlighted via |the selection indicator|.

-Selecting text is useful in at least the following ways:

-* Typing a character deletes the selected text, puts the cursor where the selected text was, and then inserts the typed character at that point.
-  This, in other words, is an efficient way to replace old text with new text.
-  Just select the old text, and then start typing the new text.

-* Pressing any of the delete keys (see `Deleting Characters`_) removes all of the selected text.
-This, in other words, is an efficient way to delete a block of text.
-Just select it, and then delete it.

 If the start of the selection is set first, and if the cursor is after that character, then the selection is implicitly extended forward to (but not